hoangthangta/BSRBF_KAN/README.md

 * tqdm==4.66.4

 # Test on MNIST
-Our results on MNIST are stored in folder **our_output.** BSRBF_KAN can converge better than other networks but takes more training time.
+Our MNIST results are stored in the folder **our_output.** BSRBF_KAN can converge better than other networks but requires more training time.

 | Network  | Training Accuracy | Val Accuracy | Training time (seconds) |
 | ------------- | ------------- |  ------------- | ------------- |